Confronting Cousin Cynthia: Am I the Jerk for Addressing Her Invasive Behavior?

 Original Post

 I (28F) had my cousin Cynthia (30F) move in with me temporarily after she sold her place.
-Initially, everything was going fine, but over time, I noticed some of my things started disappearing.
+Initially, everything was going fine, but over time, I noticed that some of my things started disappearing.

 On top of that, my room looked like it had been snooped through, and to my surprise, Cynthia invited her friends over, using my mom’s special dishes without asking.
 I finally snapped and decided to confront her about it.